HAProxy has added native support for Prometheus, allowing you to export metrics directly. Read on to learn more.

 First, you’ll need to compile HAProxy with the Prometheus Exporter.
 You’ll find instructions in the README.
 The commands look like this on an Ubuntu server:

-Afterwards, verify that the Prometheus Exporter has been included in the compiled executable:
+Afterward, verify that the Prometheus Exporter has been included in the compiled executable:

 Now you’re good to go.
 You can begin serving a dedicated page that exposes metrics for Prometheus to scrape.
 In the next section, we’ll show how to configure HAProxy to do that.